Breed Discrimination and Breed Specific Legislation Flaws

 “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
 Mahatma Gandhi

 Millions of dogs and cats are killed every year in shelters.
 Some shelters hide these numbers, don’t tell the public and sweep the facts under the rug while others are more forthright about these cold hard statistics.
 Nonetheless, BSL and BDL contribute tremendously to the needless killing of dogs in shelters around this “civilized” country, and until we make progress in this area, we as a country and community are diminished and cannot move forward.
 Having BSL & BDL laws on the books of cities is an embarrassment to all human and non-human animals on this planet.
 BSL/BDL showcases the ignorance and stupidity of the human race.
+“Pit Bulls” are not a recognized dog breed nor the dogs that have the highest statistics of aggression, when looked at from both a conspecific aggression (dog-dog) or heterospecific aggression (dog-person) perspective.

 There are three main ways to achieve reform that would put an end to BSL, BDL and the needless killing of dogs and cats in shelters, through education, taxation, legislation or a combination of all three.